Samantha Tweedy

 CEO

-Samantha Tweedy is an accomplished executive who has spent two decades working to increase economic mobility and opportunity for Black people.
+Samantha Tweedy is an accomplished executive who has spent two decades working to increase economic mobility and opportunity.

-Samantha is the first-ever Chief Executive Officer of the Black Economic Alliance (BEA), a coalition of business leaders and aligned advocates committed to economic progress and prosperity in the Black community with a specific focus on work, wages, and wealth.
+Samantha is the first-ever Chief Executive Officer of the Black Economic Alliance (BEA) Foundation, the nation’s leading organization harnessing the collective expertise and influence of business leaders to expand work, wages, and wealth across the Black community.
 Previously, she served as the inaugural President of the BEA Foundation — leading the organization’s efforts to produce cutting-edge research, practical solutions, and programming to create better access to good-paying jobs, livable wages, and wealth creation for Black people.

 Samantha brings a unique mix of on-the-ground and executive experience to her leadership.
 She served as the first Chief Advancement Officer at Uncommon Schools, a network of public charter schools serving historically disadvantaged students of color who go on to graduate from four-year colleges at higher rates than students from the wealthiest American households.
 She also founded and directed an elementary school that won the National Blue Ribbon School Award for its success in closing racial and socioeconomic opportunity gaps.

-Born and raised in Brooklyn, Samantha lives in Bed Stuy with her husband and two children, Stokely and Evers.
-She is a Pahara Fellow and serves as a board and advisory member for a number of organizations dedicated to racial and economic justice, including the Center on Budget and Policy Priorities and The Highland Project.
+Samantha is a Pahara Fellow and serves as a board and advisory member for a number of organizations dedicated to social and economic justice, including the Center on Budget and Policy Priorities and The Highland Project.